OliveTreeBible/MXSymbolicate/README.md

 }
 ```

-However, it is also compatible with "raw"  [`jsonRepresentation`](https://developer.apple.com/documentation/metrickit/mxdiagnosticpayload/3552307-jsonrepresentation) property of `MXDiagnosticPayload` for crash reports from other apps.
+However, it is also compatible with the "raw"  [`jsonRepresentation`](https://developer.apple.com/documentation/metrickit/mxdiagnosticpayload/3552307-jsonrepresentation) property of `MXDiagnosticPayload` for crash reports from other apps.

 Caveat emptor: I am not an experienced Python developer, so I'm sure there are lots of things about this script that could be done differently. :-)